Lighthill report

 Artificial Intelligence: A General Survey, commonly known as the Lighthill report, is a scholarly article by James Lighthill, published in Artificial Intelligence: a paper symposium in 1973.
 It was compiled by Lighthill for the British Science Research Council as an evaluation of academic research in the field of artificial intelligence (AI).
 The report gave a very pessimistic prognosis for many core aspects of research in this field, stating that "In no part of the field have the discoveries made so far produced the major impact that was then promised".
-It "formed the basis for the decision by the British government to end support for AI research in most British universities", contributing to an AI winter in Britain.
+It "formed the basis for the decision by the British government to end support for AI research in most British universities", contributing to an AI winter in the United Kingdom.

 Publication history

 It was commissioned by the SRC in 1972 for Lighthill to "make a personal review of the subject [of AI]".
 Lighthill completed the report in July.
 The SRC discussed the report in September, and decided to publish it, together with some alternative points of view by Stuart Sutherland, Roger Needham, Christopher Longuet-Higgins, and Donald Michie.
 The SRC's decision to invite the report was partly a reaction to high levels of discord within the University of Edinburgh's Department of Artificial Intelligence, one of the earliest and biggest centres for AI research in the UK.

 On May 9, 1973, Lighthill debated several leading AI researchers (Donald Michie, John McCarthy, Richard Gregory) at the Royal Institution in London concerning the report.